 Depending on the circumstances they might need to sell their house and move into an assisted living facility or memory care community, but this decision needs to be their own, not yours or of other immediate family members.

-Or, they might need help with housekeeping and cleaning a few times a week for a couple hours.
+Or, they might need light housekeeping and cleaning services a few times a week for a couple hours.
 Whatever it is, these changes in their lifestyle are painful enough as they are and for that reason must be handled very carefully.